jankotek/mapdb/README.md

 * There are two collections TreeMap (B+Tree) and HashMap (HTree).
 TreeMap is optimized for small keys, HashMap works best with larger key.

 * MapDB does not run defrag on background.
-You need to call `DB.defrag()` from time to time.
-(TODO defrag not yet implemented)
+You need to call `DB.compact()` from time to time.

 * MapDB uses unchecked exceptions.
 All `IOException` are wrapped into unchecked `IOError`.